ACCESS-Hive/access_docs/docs/um/model-configs/index.md

 The coupler is a software that allows synchronized exchanges of coupling information between numerical codes that represent different components of the climate system.

-Depending on the needs of a specific application, different ACCESS model configurations may use a subset of the core component models for atmosphere-only or ocean-only simulations or may replace specific component models.
+Depending on the needs of a specific application, different ACCESS model configurations may use a subset of the core component models for atmosphere-only or ocean-only simulations or may replace specific component models entirely.